 Grades will be based on a small number of written homework assignments, class participation, and a final project concerning a recent research paper, open problem, or topic of interest related to the material we cover.

-Homework will be posted here, and is to be submitted through Gradescope (details will be announced on Canvas soon).
+Homework will be posted here, and is to be submitted through Gradescope (see Canvas announcements for details).
 Please try to talk to me in advance if you need more time for an assignment.

 Your final project is to do one of the following on a topic related to the content of this course: (1) read and digest a paper and present its content in your own words and style, with some elaboration that is not present in the original paper; (2) perform an interesting computational experiment motivated by something we have seen in class or something you read in a paper and report in detail on the results and their interpretation; or (3) for the intrepid, find an open problem related to something we have seen in class, try to work on it, and report your findings.